ebarped/kubeswap/README.md

 - **kubeswap \<name\>**: directly select the kubeconfig with that name from your `$HOME/.kube/` dir

 ## Advanced usage
-Besides the basic usage, kubeswap has and an key-value store, so you can:
+Besides the basic usage, kubeswap has and a key-value store, so you can:
 - Add/delete kubeconfigs to/from the db
 - List the kubeconfigs stored
 - Select one to use